-Inspection to the newly replanted area at Holyrood and Kalumpong estates confirmed that zero burning techniques are implemented during replanting.
+Inspection to the newly replanted area confirmed that zero burning techniques are implemented during replanting.
 No any sign of burning activities in the field.
 During replanting palms are felled, chipped and mulched on the field where replanting is being carried out.

 Inspection at mill and estates confirm that zero burning policy is communicated and implemented.
-However the awareness among the workers seems to be lacking.

-A Minor nonconformity was raised against indicator 5.5.3: During the visit to the housing site, it was noted that household waste is burn at the vicinity of the housing site.
+However, a Minor nonconformity was raised against indicator 5.5.3.
+During the field visit to the Flemington estates' Teluk Buluh division's workers housing site it was found that the domestic waste is burned at the rear site of the houses.